Wine (software): Libraries and applications

 Wine allows for loading both Windows DLLs and Unix shared objects for its Windows programs.
 Its built-in implementation of the most basic Windows DLLs, namely NTDLL, KERNEL32, GDI32, and USER32, uses the shared object method because they must use functions in the host operating system as well.
 Higher-level libraries, such as WineD3D, are free to use the DLL format.
 In many cases users can choose to load a DLL from Windows instead of the one implemented by Wine.
 Doing so can provide functionalities not yet implemented by Wine, but may also cause malfunctions if it relies on something else not present in Wine.

 Wine tracks its state of implementation through automated unit testing done at every git commit.

 Graphics and gaming

 While most office software does not make use of complex GPU-accelerated graphics APIs, computer games do.
 To run these games properly, Wine would have to forward the drawing instructions to the host OS, and even translate them to something the host can understand.

 DirectX is a collection of Microsoft APIs for rendering, audio and input.
 As of 2019, Wine 4.0 contains a DirectX 12 implementation for Vulkan API, and DirectX 11.2 for OpenGL.
+Direct2D support has been updated to Direct2D 1.2.
 Wine 4.0 also allows Wine to run Vulkan applications by handing draw commands to the host OS, or in the case of macOS, by translating them into the Metal API by MoltenVK.